-Mr. Fred G. Muscarella, Esq. is a Certified Specialist by the State Bar of California in the field of Probates, Trusts and Estates.
+Mr. Fred G. Muscarella, Esq. has been a Probate, Trust and Estate attorney since 2006 and is a Certified Specialist by the State Bar of California in the field of Probates, Trusts and Estates.
 Fred is an expert with the California Probate Code and counsel's his clients in the various options available to fiduciaries and beneficiaries.
-Fred handles both litigated and uncontested probate and trust related matters including Trust proceedings, Probate Estate administrations, Conservatorship and Guardianship matters.
+Fred handles both litigated and uncontested probate and trust related matters including Trust proceedings, Probate Estate administrations, Conservatorship matters, Guardianship matters and Elder Abuse matters.
+Fred frequently drafts Trusts, Wills and other Estate Planning documents for Clients.
+Fred is often appointed by the Orange County Superior Court, Probate Division to act as counsel in contentious matters.
 Fred's practice extends throughout California to Counties including Orange, Los Angeles, Ventura, San Diego, Riverside and San Bernardino.
-Prior to joining Hess-Verdon & Associates, Fred spent approximately six years with a boutique law firm here in Southern California dedicated to probate, trust and estate matters.
-Fred also had the pleasure of clerking for Honorable Judge Marjorie Laird Carder, former presiding Judge of the Orange County, Probate Court.
+Fred's practice of law has been dedicated to Probate, Trust and Estate matters for 18+ years.
+Fred also had the pleasure of clerking for Honorable Judge Marjorie Laird Carder, former Presiding Judge of the Orange County Superior Court, Probate Division.